-^{&#}x27; The one exception that exists has already been referred to.
+&lt;sup>1 The one exception that exists has already been referred to.

-The highest civil appointments are held by members of what is called the Indian Civil Service.
-Until 1853 the first appointments to that service, called until recently the Covenanted Civil Service, were made by the Directors of the East India Company.
+1853 the first appointments to that service, called until recently the Covenanted Civil Service, were made by the Directors of the East India Company.
 In that year the right was withdrawn from the Directors and the appointments were thrown open to public competition.
-The competition is open to all natural-born subjects of the crown, in which class, of course, are included natives of India.
-Lord Macaulay was a member of the Commission which recommended the opening of the Service to competition, and he pleaded strenuously as well for replacing nomination by competition as for the right of Indian youth to offer themselves for competition.
-An English statute mentions the offices which are to be reserved to the service.
-It includes the offices of the Secretaries to Government, the Head of the Account Department, the Civil and Session Judges, Magistrates and Collectors of Districts in the Regulation Provinces, Joint and Assistant Magistrates and Collectors, Members and Secretaries of the Board of Revenue, Commissioners of Revenue, and some others.
+The competition is open to all natural-born subjects of the Crown, in which class, of course, are included natives of India.
+Lord Macaulay was a member of the Commission which recommended the opening of the service to competition, and he pleaded strenuously for replacing nomination by competition as well as for the right of youths to offer themselves for competition.
+An English statute1 mentions the offices which are to be reserved to the Service.
+It includes the offices of the Secretaries to Government, the Head of the Accounts Department, the Civil and Sessions Judges, Magistrates and Collectors of Districts in the Regulation Provinces, Joint and Assistant Magistrates and Collectors, Members and Secretaries of the Board of Revenue, Commissioners of Revenue, and some others.

-The entire Civil Service, that is, the Service holding civil appointments of every class, is now divided into three branches, namely the Indian Civil Service, recruited in England; and the Provincial and Subordinate services recruited in India from among natives of India.
-The Provincial services, called the Bengal civil service, and so on, hold all the important executive, judicial and administrative offices next to those held by members of the Indian
+The entire Civil Service, that is the Service holding civil appointments of every class, is now divided into three branches, namely the Indian Civil Service, recruited in England; and the Provincial and Subordinate services recruited in India mostly from among natives of India.
+The Provincial services hold all the important executive, judicial and administrative offices next to those held by members of the Indian Civil Service.
+The minor posts are held by members of the subordinate service.

-1 24 & 25 Vict. c.
+1 24 &amp; 25 Vict. c.
 54. [1861].
 The offices are mentioned in the Schedule.